sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

         ...

-The first two lines import the library ``os``, which contains operating system routines, and also class ``Expect``, which is the basic class for interfaces.
-The third line defines the class ``Octave``: it derives from ``Expect``.
-After this comes a docstring, which we omit here - see the file for details.
+The first two lines import the library ``os``, which contains operating system routines, and also the class ``Expect``, which is the basic class for interfaces.
+The third line defines the class ``Octave``; it derives from ``Expect`` as well.
+After this comes a docstring, which we omit here (see the file for details).
 Next comes:

 ::